The NHS workers who have died during the coronavirus pandemic

 – Julie Omar, nurse

-Aged 52, the trauma and orthopaedics nurse at Redditch’s Alexandra Hospital in Worcestershire, died at home while self-isolating with symptoms on April 10.
+The trauma and orthopaedics nurse at Redditch’s Alexandra Hospital in Worcestershire died at home while self-isolating with symptoms on April 10.
+She was 52.

 – Amor Gatinao, nurse